dougeby/IntuneDocs/intune/zimperium-mtd-connector-integration.md

 -   Allow the Zimperium service to communicate information related to device health state back to Intune.

--   Zimperium syncs with Azure AD Enrollment Group membership to populate its device’s database.
+-   Zimperium syncs with Azure Active Directory (AD) Enrollment Group membership to populate its device’s database.

 -   Allow Zimperium admin console to use Azure AD Single Sign On (SSO).